garzola/python-module-template/README.md

 ## Pip

-If you want to bring this module into a project directory from GitHub, use the following line in your requirements.txt file
+If you want to bring this module into a project directory from GitHub, use the following line (edit with your repo URI) in your requirements.txt file

 For HTTPS -- public repo: